 - 1. A Resume You will email a draft of your professional resume to me before the end of winter break and I will review and provide feedback via email.
 You will get more useful feedback from me if you find a good proofreader who can catch low-level typos or issues of word choice, letting me focus on addressing issues that one of your peers might not be able to do for you. - 2.
-Evidence of academic background/content knowledge for example: - Transcripts - Documentation of appropriate licensure tests (e.g., Praxis II and Foundations of Reading Exam).
-NOTE that you must print your Foundations of Reading Exam score w/I 30 days of receiving it by email OR you will not be able to retrieve it; you'll pay a \$10 fee to get it mailed to you. - 3.
+Evidence of academic background/content knowledge for example: - Transcripts - Documentation of appropriate licensure tests (e.g., Praxis II and Foundations of Reading Exam) - 3.
 Evidence of professional experience/competence for example: - Student teaching evaluation - Master's internship evaluation - 4.
 Lesson Plans These lesson plans should show your ideas in action (ideally, representing all of the main content areas that you will be teaching as an elementary school teacher).
 They may come from methods classes, student teaching, or elsewhere. - 5.
-At least a philosophy of teaching and learning (1-page or less each) Please ask a proofreader to review that statement and others, if you choose to include any others, before including the final versions in your portfolio. - Overall philosophy of teaching and learning (this could involve revisiting your statement written in EDCI 3000 or starting anew based on student teaching & internship experiences)
+Statements (1-page or less each) Please ask a proofreader to review statements before including the final versions in your portfolio.
+These statements should describe your philosophy, reflect a critical awareness of current theoretical understandings, and suggest implications for classroom practice related to at least three of the following (your choice): - Overall philosophy of teaching and learning (this could involve revisiting your statement written in EDCI 3000 or starting anew based on student teaching & internship experiences) - Learning theory (and/or what you think is necessary for students to learn, your role in promoting learning, etc.) - Assessment (and its relationship to teaching and learning) - Elementary Reading/Language Arts/Writing - Elementary Mathematics - Elementary Science - Elementary Social Studies